suzuki-shunsuke/get-pr-action/README.md

 - `number`: Pull Request number.
 The default value is `${{github.event.number}}`
 - `timeout`: timeout.
 The default value is `60` seconds
 - `interval`: interval.
 The default value is `5` seconds

+## Outputs

+- `pull_request`: The payload of [Get a Pull Request API](https://docs.github.com/en/free-pro-team@latest/rest/pulls/pulls?apiVersion=2022-11-28#get-a-pull-request)
+- `merge_commit_sha` The commit hash of the merge commit.
+If timeout occurs or the pull request isn't mergeable, this output is empty

 ## LICENSE